Introduction to ASP.NET Web Pages

 Page and Server Control Events

 An ASP.NET Web page and the controls on it support an event model like that found in Windows Forms.
-For example, when users click aserver control on an ASP.NET Web page, the page is posted back to the server, the page is recreated, and a click event is raised.
+For example, when users click a Button server control on an ASP.NET Web page, the page is posted back to the server, the page is recreated, and a click event is raised.
 You can add code to the page that responds to this click event.

 Most ASP.NET server controls support only a few events that you can handle in server code.
 To process an event, the page must perform a round trip so that the user's choice can be sent to the page for processing.
 Server controls do not expose high-frequency events such as onmouseover, because each time such an event is raised, another round trip to the server would occur, which would considerably affect response time in the page.
 However, you can configure ASP.NET server controls to raise client-side events such as onmouseover.
 In that case, the controls do not post back to the server, and you create client script to respond to the events.

-For more information about creating and using events and event handlers, see.
+For more information about creating and using events and event handlers, see Server Event Handling in ASP.NET Web Pages.

 Because ASP.NET Web page processing occurs on the Web server, ASP.NET Web pages are compatible with any browser or mobile device.
 A Web page automatically renders the correct browser-compliant markup (XHTML or other markup language) for features such as styles and layout.
 Alternatively, you can create Web pages with controls that are specifically designed to render output for specific devices, such as mobile phones.
-For more information, see.
+For more information, see Creating ASP.NET Mobile Web Pages.